yarnpkg/berry/packages/gatsby/content/advanced/pnp-api.md

 Given a location on the disk, the `findPackageLocator` function will return the package that "owns" the path.
 For example, running this function on something conceptually similar to `/.../node_modules/foo/index.js` would return a package locator pointing to the `foo` package (and its exact version).

-Note that it's important that you don't call `realpath` on the path argument.
-The current Yarn implementation uses symlinks in order to disambiguate packages that list peer dependencies, and calling `realpath` would cause the PnP API to lose track of which virtual package owns the file.
-This would in turn cause `findPackageLocator` to return potentially boggus results.

 ### `resolveToUnqualified(...)`

 ```ts